Private Criminal Investigations

 - Sex crime investigations

 - Drug crime investigations

 - Criminal defense cases

-Usually, once the suspect has been clearly identified an arrest can be made; if the private investigator’s client requests it.
+Usually, once the suspect has been clearly identified an arrest can be made (if the client requests it).
 Or, if the crime is serious enough - by law or by conscience - the evidence will be passed on to the police.
-The next part of the crime investigation process is of course, court proceedings.
-All evidence – legally obtained and properly documented – is presented to a court of law where a judicial decision is made.
+The next part of the criminal process is of course, court proceedings.
+All evidence - legally obtained and properly documented - is presented to a court of law where a judicial decision is made.

-A private criminal investigator will understand the methods of investigating crime that complies with local and State laws.
+A private investigator working on a criminal case will understand the methods of investigating crime that complies with local and State laws.
 Some of these methods of investigating crime are the following:

 - Interviews - interviewing suspects and witnesses